Alistar542/Football-World-Cup-Score-Board/README.md

 The entry point for this application is ScoreBoard/src/main/java/ScoreBoard/ScoreBoard.java

-The respective test classes can be found in ScoreBoard/src/test/java/ScoreBoard/ScoreBoardTest.java
+The respective test classes can be found in ScoreBoard/src/test/java/ScoreBoard/ScoreBoardTest.java Test cases are only written for the major functionalities/features of the program.

 Few assumptions are taken for this code to work properly:
-1. This code does not consider all the inputs (such as wildcards)
+1. This code does not consider all the inputs (such as wildcards,nulls,values of different data types than expected)
 2. Code depends on the inputs given by the user
 3. The code flow is as
     a.
 Create a new scoreboard